Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: Weed is an unwanted plant in an agriculture field that keeps the crop plants deprived of sunlight, fertilisers and water.
-If not removed, weed reduces the crop output to a larger extent i.e., endangering the farmer’s interests.
-There are three main reasons for leaving weed to grow in fields and substantial loss of crop output 1) non-availability of agricultural labour, 2) fear of snake bites and 3) higher amounts of time required for weed injection.
-As of there are no successful ROVs (Remotely operating vehicles) to get to the weed and capable of pulling off the weed without the farmer physically entering into the agricultural fields.
-The Proposed model reduces farmers getting exposed to snake bites during weed ejection and reduces the time and labour requirement for weed ejection.
-The project involves the study of different mechanisms required for weed pull-off from the agricultural fields and remote-control systems, modelling of components, fabrication of components, assembly and testing of the Remotely Controllable Robotic Weed-Ejector Vehicle.
+Abstract: A Weed is an unwanted plant in an agricultural field that keeps the crop plants deprived of sunlight, fertilisers and water.
+If not removed, weeds reduce crop output to a greater extent, thereby endangering the farmer’s interests.
+There are three main reasons for leaving weed to grow in fields and substantial loss of crop output: 1) non-availability of agricultural labour, 2) fear of snake bites and 3) higher amounts of time required for weed injection.
+Currently, there are no remotely operated vehicles (ROVs) capable of reaching the weeds and pulling them off without the farmer physically entering the agricultural fields.
+The Proposed model reduces the risk of farmers being exposed to snake bites during weed ejection and reduces the time and labour requirements for weed ejection.
+The project involves studying different mechanisms required for weed pull-off from agricultural fields and remote-control systems, modelling of components, fabrication of components, assembly, and testing of the Remotely Controllable Robotic Weed-Ejector Vehicle.

 Keywords: Weed Mechanism, Testing of Remotely Controllable Vehicle, Remote Control System, Fabrication Components.